nikhlu07/S.P.A.R.K/README.md

 ## 🌐 SYSTEM OVERVIEW

-SPARK represents the next evolution in decentralized commerce - a quantum leap beyond traditional payment systems.
-Built on the advanced Kaia blockchain architecture and deeply integrated with LINE's 200+ million user ecosystem, SPARK creates self-sustaining economic networks that operate at the intersection of social trust and financial technology.
+SPARK is a social commerce platform that combines payments, rewards, and community features on the Kaia blockchain.
+It helps local businesses connect with customers through social interactions and blockchain technology.

 ### 🔮 CORE MATRIX